 In the Experimental Field, the Museum für Naturkunde Berlin tested various formats of research communication as well as new participatory approaches.
 As a space for direct interaction between science and the population, we wanted to promote the opening of science.

 Many ethical questions cannot and should not be answered by scientists alone.
 A broad discussion is needed in order to make good decisions.
 We wanted to enrich our collections and research with the diverse perspectives and opinions of our visitors.
 The exchange with the public was a central element of our work, which is why the experimental field enabled direct communication between museum staff and visitors as well as insights into the everyday life of a research museum.

 Research in dialogue

-Among other things, we pursue the goal of bringing scientists, visitors and citizens' researchers into dialogue, to bring research in the house into dialogue, to support mutual learning in dialogue and to promote young researchers in particular in science communication.
+Among other things, we pursued the goal of bringing scientists, visitors and citizens' researchers into dialogue, to bring research in the house into dialogue, to support mutual learning in dialogue and to promote young researchers in particular in science communication.